figaw/gke-prometheus-mvp/README.md

 $ kubectl create -f deployment-prometheus.yaml
 ```

-5. Create the Prometheus Service, exposing the deployment as a `NodePort` since GKE ingress' require this.
+5. Create the Prometheus Service, exposing the deployment as a `NodePort` since GKE ingress' require this
 ```
 $ kubectl create -f service-prometheus.yaml
 ```